-The Department of History's PhD programme is aimed at individuals who have already completed a Masters degree in History or a related field and wish to gain further qualifications in advance of pursuing a senior research post in the public or private sector or a career in academia.
+Our PhD programme is aimed at students who have already completed a Masters degree in History or a related field.

-Applications are invited from candidates wishing to work in all the major areas of interest covered by the department's research expertise.
-The particular interests of individual staff are outlined on the faculty pages, many of which also list recently supervised research topics.
+We invite applications from candidates wishing to work in all the major areas of interest covered by the department's research expertise.
+The particular interests of individual staff are outlined on our staff page, and this often includes recently supervised research topics.

 Prospective students are encouraged to contact potential advisors early on.
-They will be happy to give you advice on the feasibility of your research ideas and offer feedback on a draft proposal.
+They will be pleased to give you advice on the feasibility of your research ideas and offer feedback on a draft proposal.

 Details of programme